seancfoley/IPAddress/ipaddress.md

 The `Partition` type encapsulates a partition of a subnet.
 It also provides a couple of methods that subdivide any subnet into individual addresses or prefix block subnets, which can then be inserted into a trie.
 Much like an iterator, a partition can be used only once.
 Simply create another whenever that may be necessary.

 The two partition methods provided partition differently.  `partitionWithSingleBlockSize` finds a maximal prefix block size and then iterates through a series of prefix blocks of that size.  `partitionWithSpanningBlocks` uses any number of different prefix block sizes, which frequently results in a smaller total number of blocks.
-In fact, it results in the minimal number of prefix blocks, and is used elsewhere in the library to span address ranges with prefix blocks.
-For instance, it is used by containment tries when converting to prefix blocks.
+In fact, it results in the minimal number of prefix blocks, and is used elsewhere in the library to span address ranges with prefix blocks, and is also used by containment tries when converting to prefix blocks.

 Here we partition an IPv4 subnet with `partitionWithSingleBlockSize` and then check for the partitioned elements in the trie, first in Java:
 ```java